 plusFORT is a suite of tools for Fortran programmers.
 The main components are summarized below.

 The primary analysis and restructuring tool of plusFORT.
-SPAG processes Fortran 77 with all common extensions, and almost all Fortran 90/95.
+SPAG processes Fortran 77 with all common extensions, and Fortran 90/95.
 It can also translate Fortran 77 to Fortran 95.

 A global static analysis tool.

 A coverage analysis reporting tool.